Military official charged with sexual assault - no not the same one as yesterday, a new one - The Beaverton

 “If you need help remembering the difference between Edmundson and all the other military officials with allegations against them, a fun little mnemonic device I use is this: we know Edmundson’s name and that charges have been laid against him, and we don’t know the others’ identities and they’re still working,” offered one military spokesperson helpfully.

-Anita Anand has also confirmed that these cases are all separate and distinct, but that it’s totally okay if you want to let them blur together in your mind so you don’t have to feel angry more than once.
+Anita Anand has also confirmed that these cases are all separate and distinct, but that ’s totally okay if you want to let them blur together in your mind so you don’t have to feel angry more than once.

-“It’s almost like a culture curated to value obedience and to discourage questioning the behaviour of your superiors breeds secrecy around sexual misconduct,” mused Lt.-Gen. Wayne Eyre, chief of the defence staff.
+“It’s almost like a culture curated to value obedience and to discourage questioning the behaviour of your superiors breeds secrecy around sexual misconduct,” mused Lt.-Gen. Wayne Eyre, acting chief of the defence staff.
 “I should speak to the and see how they avoid running into this problem.”

-The feds have appointed retired Supreme Court justice Louise Arbour to conduct a one-year review into the troubling trend in military sexual abuse, which should solve the issue – unless it turns out like the other federal review from six years ago that ended in no recommendations being taken.
+The feds have appointed retired Supreme Court justice Louise Arbour to conduct a one-year review into the troubling trend in military sexual abuse, which should solve the issue – unless it turns out like the other federal government review from six years ago that ended in no recommendations being taken.
 In the meantime, Anand will issue an apology on Dec 13 to survivors of sexual misconduct in the armed forces, which probably sounds super familiar because a formal apology was also supposed to happen back in 2019.

 After numerous calls for a better resolution to this repeated sexual misconduct problem in Canada’s military forces, has announced funding to help treat Canadians suffering from cases of deja vu.